 - Your first mammogram is generally a screening test and not a diagnostic

 - After the screening, a specially trained breast radiologist will review

 the images and report back to your physician in a timely manner.

 Mammograms Save Lives

 The physicians, specialists and staff of our breast health team are dedicated

 to help you safeguard your health with this important screening.
 We’re

-directly with your primary care provider.
+an appointment with an OB/GYN or with your primary care provider.